JeffersonLab/JANA2/docs/tutorial.rst

 Inserting JObjects into a JEvent
 ---------------------------------

-Now it is time to have our RandomSource emit events which contain Hit objects.
+Now it is time to have our :py:func:`RandomSource` emit events which contain :py:func:`Hit` objects.
 For the sake of brevity, we shall keep our hit generation logic as simple as possible: four hits which are constant.
-We can make our detector simulation arbitrarily complex, but be aware that JEventSources only run on a single thread by default, so complex simulations can reduce the event rate.
-Synchronizing GetEvent makes our job easier, however, because we can manipulate non-thread-local state such as file pointers or cursors or message buffers without having to worry about race conditions and deadlocks.
+We can make our detector simulation arbitrarily complex, but be aware that :py:func:`JEventSources` only run on a single thread by default, so complex simulations can reduce the event rate.
+Synchronizing :py:func:`GetEvent` makes our job easier, however, because we can manipulate non-thread-local state such as file pointers or cursors or message buffers without having to worry about race conditions and deadlocks.

-The pattern we use for inserting data into the event is simple: For data of type T, create a std::vector<T*>, fill it, and pass it to JEvent::Insert, which will move its contents directly into the JEvent object.
+The pattern we use for inserting data into the event is simple: For data of type :py:func:`T`, create a :py:func:`std::vector<T*>`, fill it, and pass it to :py:func:`JEvent::Insert`, which will move its contents directly into the :py:func:`JEvent` object.
 If we want, when we insert we can also specify a tag, which is just a string.
 The purpose of a tag is to provide an extra level of granularity.
-For instance, if we have two detectors which both use the Hit datatype but have separate processing logic, we want to be able to access them independently.
+For instance, if we have two detectors which both use the :py:func:`Hit` datatype but have separate processing logic, we want to be able to access them independently.

 .. code-block:: console